cblanken/cblanken.github.io/content/blog/OverTheWireNatas.md

 ![level 4 hint](/images/otw-natas/4_hint.png)

-The message on the home page hints that authorized users "come from" the URL `http://natas5.natas.labs.overthewire.org/`.
-This requires some knowledge of how HTTP works ans specifically recognizing that there a specific HTTP header that is used to convey this information from the client to the web server.

 If you aren't familiar with HTTP, there are some excellent [guides on HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) available in the [MDN Web Docs](https://developer.mozilla.org/en-US/).